Personal Data We Collect

 - after 30% or more of the programme has completed: 0% refund of unused tuition fees

-USA: Except as noted below only for California resident students attending our California schools, for all English courses including Vacation, General and Intensive English, Academic Year/ Semester General/ Intensive, English for Business and Intensive English for Business, the first 4 weeks shall be forfeited and refunds will be calculated as follows for terminations (i.e. the last date you are enrolled on the program and for which attendance is required) made:
+USA: Except as noted below only for California resident students attending our California schools, for all English courses including Vacation, General and Intensive English, Academic Year/ Semester General/ Intensive and English for Business / Intensive English for Business, the first 4 weeks shall be forfeited and refunds will be calculated as follows for terminations (i.e. the last date you are enrolled on the program and for which attendance is required) made:

-- After the 4th week and up to halfway through the course: a pro-rata refund of the remaining unused tuition
+- after the 4th week and up to halfway through the course: a pro-rata refund of the remaining unused tuition shall be given

-- After 50% of the course has been completed: no refund
+- after 50% of the course has been completed: no refund shall be given

-For all Test Preparation courses, including GRE®, GMAT®, CAE, FCE and TAE, refunds will be calculated, as follows for terminations (i.e. the last date you are enrolled on the program and for which attendance is required) made:
+For all Exam Preparation courses, including GRE®, GMAT®, Cambridge and TAE, refunds will be calculated, as follows for terminations (i.e. the last date you are enrolled on the program and for which attendance is required) made:

-*Due to the wide selection of Kaplan training resources offered, a training session is defined as any of the following: 1) one class (teaching session or proctored exam); 2) one visit to the in-centre training library; 3) use of online training resources (workshops, quizzes, online Diagnostic, etc); 4) one tutoring or consulting session; 5) use of the homestudy materials.
+*Due to the wide selection of Kaplan training resources offered, a training session is defined as any of the following: 1) one class (teaching session or proctored exam); 2) one visit to the in-center training library; 3) use of online training resources (workshops, quizzes, online Diagnostic, etc); 4) one tutoring or consulting session; 5) use of the home-study materials.

 New Zealand: The same conditions apply on termination as to cancellations.
 See cancellation policy above.